 Mega Evolution is a powerful transformation that some Pokémon can undergo during battle.
 The Pokémon must be holding the correct Mega Stone, and the player must have obtained a Key Item, that can resonate with Mega Stones.
 The Pokémon's type, stats, and Ability may change upon Mega Evolution.

-Misty Terrain prevents Pokémon on the ground from being burned, confused, frozen, poisoned, afflicted by paralysis, or from falling asleep.
+Misty Terrain prevents Pokémon on the ground from being burned, confused, frozen, poisoned, paralyzed, or from falling asleep.
 It also halves the damage received from Dragon-type moves to Pokémon touching the battlefield, regardless of whether the Pokémon using the Dragon-type attack is touching the ground itself or not.
 If Nature Power is used while Misty Terrain is in effect, it becomes Moonblast.
-Also, see “Terrain.”
+See also “Terrain.”

 A move is the primary action a Pokémon can take during a battle to either damage an opponent or to help itself or an ally in some way.
 A Pokémon can know up to four moves at a time.
 If a Pokémon already knows four moves, then it must forget an old move before it can learn a new move.

-The National Pokédex records every known Pokémon in the Pokémon universe.
-One goal of the Pokémon games is to see every Pokémon, thus completing the National Pokédex.
-Also see “Pokédex.”
+The National Pokédex records every known Pokémon in the Pokémon world.
+Transfer your Pokémon to Pokémon Bank to track your progress toward completing the National Pokédex.
+See also “Pokédex.”

-A permanent, unchangeable factor that each Pokémon has, Nature affects the growth of a Pokémon's stats, typically making one stat grow faster and another grow slower than average.
-There are a total of 25 different Natures, such as Adamant, Jolly, and Timid.
+A permanent, unchangeable quality that each Pokémon has, Nature affects the growth of a Pokémon's stats, typically making one stat grow faster and another grow slower than average.
+The stat whose name appears in blue in the Summary screen is the one that has a decreased maximum value due to your Pokémon's Nature, and the one in pink has an increased maximum value.
+There are 25 different Natures, such as Adamant, Jolly, and Timid, for example.

 The Trainer who first caught or hatched a Pokémon is known as its Original Trainer, or OT.
 Pokémon traded away from their Original Trainer will gain extra experience, but they might not obey a Trainer in battle if the Trainer hasn't cleared enough trials.